vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/demo/custom-blog-home.md

 footer: customize your footer text
 ---

-This is a blog home page demo.
+This is a customized blog home page demo.

-To use this layout, you should set both `layout: BlogHome` and `home: true` in the page front matter.
+To use this layout, you should set both `layout: Blog` and `home: true` in the page front matter.

 For related configuration docs, please see [blog homepage](../guide/blog/home.md#blog-style-homepage).

+The source code is available on [GitHub](https://github.com/vuepress-theme-hope/vuepress-theme-hope/blob/main/docs/theme/src/.vuepress/layouts/CustomBlogHome.vue)。